grisoe/tweethunter/README.md

 need at least one main term.
 The "inTweets" array stores the secondary terms; for example, if you want the tweets that have the word "myApp", along with at least one of these terms: hacked, vulnerable, bug, exploit, etc., you need to put the term "myApp" in inTwitter and "hacked", "vulnerable", "bug", exploit in "inTweets" (at most 30 terms).
-The "remove" array stores the names of the Twitter account you do not want tweets from.
+The "remove" array stores the names of the Twitter accounts you do not want tweets from.
 ```json
 {
   "inTwitter": [